Checkoff Programs and the Marketplace

 In the case of the beef industry, cattle producers are required to pay a tax of $1 into the checkoff fund for each head of cattle they sell.
 Under the supervision of the U.S. Department of Agriculture, the Cattlemen’s Beef Board administers these funds.
 The Cattlemen’s Beef Board contracts with the industry’s largest trade association, the National Cattleman’s Beef Association (NCBA), to carry out the beef checkoff advertising efforts, even though the NCBA claims membership of less than four percent of America’s cattle producers.

-Further, through OCM’s National Collaboration’s encouragement, two U.S. Senators are working together to end the check-off programs’ abuses.
-U.S. Senator Lee (R) Utah has filed the Voluntary Check-off Program Participation Act (S.B.
+Through OCM’s encouragement, two U.S. Senators are working together to end the checkoff programs’ abuses.
+In 2016, U.S. Senator Lee (R) Utah filed the Voluntary Check-off Program Participation Act (S.B.
 3200), which would ensure those farmers who do not want to participate in a checkoff program would not be mandated to do so, while allowing those who want to participate to continue to do so.
-U.S. Senator Cory Booker (D) New Jersey has joined Senator Lee in filing the Commodity Checkoff Program Improvement Act of 2016 (S.B.3201), which would strengthen prohibitions against using checkoff funds to engage in lobbying, conflicts of interest, or other harmful anti-competitive activities.
+U.S. Senator Cory Booker (D) New Jersey joined Senator Lee in filing the Commodity Checkoff Program Improvement Act of 2016 (S.B.3201), which would strengthen prohibitions against using checkoff funds to engage in lobbying, conflicts of interest, or other harmful anti-competitive activities.
 When enacted, these bills would end the abuse of the checkoff programs, helping restore opportunity for U.S. family farmers and ranchers.

 OCM will continue to pursue every avenue possible to ensure family farmers and ranchers no longer fund their own demise through their checkoff dollars.